mpizzaca/twtr-assessment/README.md

 User's can chat by connecting to the websocket server and authenticating their session via JWT.

-Note: [WebSocket King Client](https://chrome.google.com/webstore/detail/websocket-king-client/cbcbkhdmedgianpaifchdaddpnmgnknn?hl=en) is a conveient chrome extension to connect to and test the websocket chat.

-URL: `ws://localhost:3000`

 1. Authenticate websocket connection

 - get JWT from `POST /login` response